 Tipner West: Don’t Cross the Line

-Legally protected sites for wildlife aren’t yet safe from the threat of development at Tipner West.
-While the council has temporarily ‘paused’ the super-peninsula, they have also firmly ruled out no development, and is still considering options that include 'reclaiming land' from Portsmouth Harbour's legally protected intertidal and coastal habitats, vital feeding grounds and high-tide roosts for our wading birds.
+Whilst the Council have ‘moved away from the original ‘super-peninsula’, current proposals in the local plan still include 'reclaiming land' from Portsmouth Harbour's legally protected intertidal and coastal habitats, vital feeding grounds and high-tide roosts for our wading birds.
+This crosses a red line.

-The Trust and RSPB are challenging the Council to meet their goals for housing and employment without building on protected sites: an immovable red line for nature.
+The Trust and RSPB are jointly challenging the Council to meet their goals for housing and employment without building on protected sites.

 Site designations: Special Protection Area, Site of Special Scientific Interest, Ramsar site